- To generate public and User-Backed embeds, you must be an organization Admin.

 Private embeds are only supported for full workbooks; you cannot use a private embed for a single workbook page or element.

-This type of embedding may be useful for displaying your analytics in internal tools, like a company only portal a television in your workspace.
+This type of embedding may be useful for displaying your analytics in internal tools, like a company only portal a television in your workspace; see Private embedding.

-Application embedding is a way to securely embed your data without your users needing to authenticate through Sigma.
+Application embedding is a way to securely embed your data without requiring users to authenticate through Sigma.
 This type of embedding is useful when you are embedding Sigma into your applications for your customers.

-To create an application embed, you will use a Sigma embed secret, custom session times, and a server side generated embed URL.
+To create an application embed, you will use a Sigma embed secret, custom session times, and a server side generated embed URL; see Application embedding.